Python-PyQt/PyQt6-Docs/descriptions/QtOpenGL/QOpenGLTexture-setWrapMode-f-1.rst

     :status: todo
     :pysig: dcd8681919e84dd764c3d110dbefa6b6
     :realsig: (QOpenGLTexture::CoordinateDirection,QOpenGLTexture::WrapMode)
-    :digest: cb4e3bfb623a9eafed88a9273b82e1de
+    :digest: e36c48ad67372908229477d895427d4e

-Holds the texture dimension *direction*.
+Sets the wrap (or repeat mode) for the texture dimension *direction* to *mode*.

 This is an overloaded function.